vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/AUDIT-EVENTS.md

 **Why Time Manipulation Matters**: Attackers modify `maxPosPhaseCorrection` to allow large time adjustments that would normally be rejected by NTP.
 This enables backdating malicious activity to appear as if it occurred during a different timeframe, corrupting forensic timelines and potentially placing attacker activity outside your log retention window.

+**VMkernel log detection**: In addition to the structured audit events above, monitor `/var/log/vmkernel.log` for NTPClock warnings that indicate large clock steps.
+The entry `WARNING: NTPClock: system clock stepped to [...], but delta [...] > 172800 seconds` (or similar large delta values) is a high-confidence indicator of the timestomping technique used by UNC5221.
+Forward vmkernel logs to your SIEM and alert on any `NTPClock` warning where the delta exceeds your expected drift threshold.

 ---

 ## 7. VIB/Software Events (CRITICAL)